jtayler/TrainWreck/README.md

 # TrainWreck
-Software to run a train into the ground and off the rails.
+TrainWreck is a Nano-based control app to run a model Z guage train into the ground and off the rails.